Skip to content

 ·

-However, making the move between two pieces of HR software can come with challenges.
-According to McKinsey, approximately 70% of change management programmes fail to achieve their goals, largely because of employee resistance.
+• Approximately 70% of organizational change management initiatives fail to achieve their goals, largely because of employee resistance.

 What is HR Software?

-HR software, or a Human Resources Information System (HRIS), is a centralised tool that streamlines HR management processes.
-It stores employee data, automates tasks, and improves efficiency.
+HR software, also known as a Human Resources Information System (HRIS), is a central tool that helps organizations manage their HR processes.
+It stores employee information, automates tasks, and makes HR work more efficient.

 By automating routine administrative tasks, HR software saves significant time and effort for HR professionals.
 Tasks such as employee onboarding, leave management, and generating HR reports can be automated, reducing manual errors and increasing operational efficiency.
-On top of that, HR software often includes self-service portals for employees, enabling them to access and update their own information, request time off, and view company policies and announcements.
+Also, HR software often includes self-service portals for employees, enabling them to access and update their own information, request time off, and view company policies and announcements.
+Organizations should always use the right HR software for them, even if it means switching HR platforms, from one to another.

 Why is it Important to Have the Right HR Software?